argoflow/argoflow/README.md

     ```

 2. Install the ArgoCD CLI tool from  [here](https://argoproj.github.io/argo-cd/cli_installation/)
-3. Access the ArgoCD UI by exposing it through a LoadBalander, Ingress or by port-fowarding
+3. Access the ArgoCD UI by exposing it through a LoadBalander, Ingress or by port-forwarding
 using `kubectl port-forward svc/argocd-server -n argocd 8080:443`
 4. Login to the ArgoCD CLI.
 First get the default password for the `admin` user:
     `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`